TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-create-server.md

 *Issues with stopping a server*

 * Check if the server is a primary server to a replica or a replica server.
-You cannot stop the servers which are part of a [replication topology](https://docs.microsoft.com/azure/mysql/concepts-servers#limitations-of-stopstart-operation)
+You cannot stop the servers which are part of a [replication topology](https://docs.microsoft.com/azure/mysql/concepts-servers#limitations-of-stopstart-operation).
-* When the MySQL server is in the stop state, you are only billed for storage being used.
+* When the MySQL server is in the stop state, you are only billed for storage being used

 ## **Recommended Documents**